LBHackney-IT/Data-Platform-Playbook/docs/playbook/create-glue-jobs.md

   - Provide a description to explain what you've changed.
   - Select the option to create a `new branch` for this commit (i.e. the code you've changed).
 You can just use the suggested name for your branch.
   - Once you click 'Propose changes' you'll have the opportunity to add even more detail if needed before submitting it for review.
 Click 'Create Pull Request' when finished.
-  - You'll receive an email to confirm that your changes have been approved.
+  - You'll receive an email to confirm when your changes have been approved.

 ## Example module block
 ```markdown